wbamberg/idl-reference/docs/nsISHistory.md

 Called to remove a listener for the session history component.
 Listeners are notified when pages are loaded from history.

-@param aListener         Listener object to be removed from
-                         session history.

 @note                    A listener object must implement
                          nsISHistoryListener and nsSupportsWeakReference